How we can help you today

 How do we help?

 Website: Through our website, visitors can access our support pathways.
-We provide extensive information about hearing loss and associated topics, but also signpost to other services and meaningful ways to connect with others.
-The site contents are researched and compiled largely through our volunteers and directly reflect the interests of those with hearing loss.
+We provide extensive information about hearing loss and associated topics.
+We also signpost to other services and meaningful ways to connect with others.
+Our site’s contents are researched and compiled largely through our volunteers and directly reflect the interests of those with hearing loss.

 Helpdesk: We deliver a responsive Helpdesk via our website, phone, or by email.
-Our Helpdesk Responders have personal or professional experience of hearing loss and are ready to offer information, guidance and support to help people take their next step – whether they have hearing loss themselves or wish to support someone else.
+Our Helpdesk Responders have personal or professional experience of hearing loss.
+They are ready to offer information, guidance and support to help people take their next step – whether they have hearing loss themselves or wish to support someone else.

 LinkUp Support Groups: Free support groups that have been designed by those living with hearing loss for others facing the same challenges as they do.
 They are delivered in person by our volunteer and staff team.
 The aim of the groups is simple.
 It is a chance to share solutions, explore technology or equipment that can help.